antran89/blog/_posts/research/2015-04-27-reading-protobuf-db-in-python.md

 [Caffe](http://github.com/BVLC/caffe) uses Google Protocol buffer and LMDB, LevelDB to save data in a single unified database file.
-This allows faster data loading which is crucial if you cannot cache all your data.

-This type of database is a standard for Caffe and I’ll cover how to load such database in Python.
+This allows faster data loading.
+Faster loading is not really important since many frameworks such as Caffe and Block use a separate process for loading data.
+Still, it would be beneficial to load some of data just for debugging purpose.

 ## Saving Database in LMDB